MB Rules Tool

 - One transaction per record with all items in a single (internally delimited) field: This option corresponds to the format where a transaction is contained in a single record.
-For this format the user needs to specify two fields in the data stream using the options:
+For this format you need to specify 2 fields in the data stream using the options:

 - Select the field with the delimited transaction items: The string oriented field that contains the delimited transaction item lists.

-- Provide the delimiter character used to separate items in a transaction: The delimiter character such as a comma.
+- Provide the delimiter character used to separate items in a transaction: The delimiter character like a comma.

 - Apriori: This option selects the Apriori algorithm.
-With this method, the user can find either frequent itemsets, maximally frequent itemsets, closed frequent item sets, association rules (the default), or association hyperedgesets.
+With this method, you can find either frequent itemsets, maximally frequent itemsets, closed frequent itemsets, association rules (the default), or association hyperedgesets.

 - Eclat: This option selects the Eclat algorithm for finding itemsets.
-The user specifies whether frequent itemsets, maximally frequent itemsets, or closed frequent itemsets should be found.
+You specify whether frequent itemsets, maximally frequent itemsets, or closed frequent itemsets should be found.

 - The allowable minimum number of items in a rule or itemset: This parameter limits the returned rules or itemsets to contain at least the specified number of items.
-By default its value is set to 1 (also it minimal value), but can be set to a higher number.
+By default its value is set to 1 (also the minimal value) but can be set to a higher number.
 The natural choices for this parameter are either 1 or 2.